 In addition to her PR and media responsibilities for the DEB, Ronja Jenike has the added challenge of being a member of the German women’s national ice hockey team.
 Her training schedule includes some late sessions that can delay the onset of her overnight recovery.

 “I’m most surprised by the poor [restorative] quality of sleep after my on-ice training,” she says.
 “It’s easy to assume that after that kind of effort the body immediately takes back what it needs.
 It wasn’t, actually, until the next night when my body began to show good recovery.”

-Finding the right balance between work life and training commitments was familiar task for Julia Eisenrieder, who in addition to her special project work for the DEB is an internationally competitive shooter on the German national trap team.
+Finding the right balance between work life and training commitments was a familiar task for Julia Eisenrieder, who in addition to her special project work for the DEB is an internationally competitive shooter on the German national trap team.

-“I need to take a more active approach to balancing my stress, particularly during these stress-filled times of the year,” says Schütt.
+“I need to take a more active approach to balance my stress, particularly during these stress-filled times of the year,” says Schütt.
 “I and the rest of my team could also benefit by learning to say ‘no’ more often.
 This was clear in the results, which also provide an interesting basis for office discussions throughout the season.”

 Christian Künast also found a clear message in his feedback.
 “I am going to be more aware of my own activity needs,” he says.
 “Also, the opportunity to document what I was doing proved to be a good motivational exercise.”

 He also looks forward to sharing and comparing his results with Coach Sturm.
 “I’m curious how our results will look side-by-side.”